Pirate Party (Spain)

-The Pirate Party (Partido Pirata; short: PIRATA, "Pirate") is a political party in Spain based on the model of the Swedish Pirate Party.
-It was registered by the Ministry of Interior on 6 December 2006.
+The Pirate Party (Partido Pirata; short: PIRATA, "Pirate") was a political party in Spain based on the model of the Swedish Pirate Party.
+It was registered by the Ministry of Interior on 6 December 2006 and removed from the same registry on June 28, 2022.

 The party pays attention to citizen's rights and freedom, proposes a reform of the Information Society Services Law of Spain (Spanish: Ley de Servicios de la Sociedad de Información de España - LSSI), and proposes the creation of appropriate legislation for RFID.
 Furthermore, the party requests the accessibility of culture, and the consideration of the Internet as a basic and neutral service.
 PIRATA opposes any kind of Internet censorship, as well as any charges on digital media and the Internet.
 The party favors a declination of private monopolies and software patents.
 The party also proposes the use of free software in the administration.

 Electoral history

 General elections in Spain, 2011

-On 20 November 2011 general elections were held of which the winner was the conservative People's Party.
+General elections were held n 20 November 2011; the winner of which was the conservative People's Party.
 The Pirate Party did not manage to obtain any electoral representation.